denuoweb/tipbot-v2-discord/cfcc/README.md

 # BOXY-Tip-Bot

-These files are intended to function as a multi-functional tipbot for CryptoFightClub Coin (CFCC).
+These files are intended to function as a multi-functional tipbot for BOXY Coin (BOXY).

 # Requirements
 * discord.py installed